indrabasak/spring-tls-example/README.md

 folder.

 ### Run Server
-To start the server, run the executable jar from the command,
+To start the server, run the executable jar from the command:

 ```
 java -jar server/target/spring-tls-server-1.0.0.jar